 St Andrew’s Church, Ashby Puerorum

-St Andrews is open for worship at 10am on the first Sunday of every month.
+St Andrews has a service of Holy Communion at 10am on the third Sunday of every month from March to December.

 There was no church mentioned in the Domesday Book in ASCHEBY or a farmstead with ash trees.
 In 1066 there were 25 houses with a tax value of £3 per annum, rising to £7 in 1086.

 It is not exactly clear when the church was built but it is believed to be mid 13th century (1250/60 ish).
 It is built of greenstone that, along with Greetham All Saints, could have been quarried at Holbeck.

 The name Puerorum came about when Bishop Olive Sutton (bishop 1280-1299) assigned some of the revenue from the vicarage to the upkeep of Lincoln Cathedral choirboys.
 The church’s farm also provided a scholarship for one of the choirboys at the cathedral.
 Hence “Puerorum” which is Latin for “of the boys” became attached to Ashby – “Farmstead of the boys”.

 We have 2 bells in the tower which were originally rung in an upright position on wheels; they now swing chimes since they were re-hung in 1990.